knpwrs/nws/README.md

 This will launch a server on port `8080`.

-Add the -o flag to **open** the site in your default browser (http://localhost:3030):
+Add the -o flag to open the site in your default browser (http://localhost:3030):

     nws -o

 You can also specify the directory to use as the document root:

     nws -d relative/path/to/other/directory

+Using quotes and semi-colons you can specify multiple directoies to use as
+roots:

+    nws -d 'dir1;dir2'

+The directories are searched in order and the first matching file is returned.

 The final option is used to control verbosity.
 With the `-v` flag the server will log all requested files to the console: